dainn-dev/dainn-translator/README.md

 ## Troubleshooting

-### Tesseract OCR Issues
+### EasyOCR Issues

-If you see a warning about Tesseract not being installed:
+If you see any issues with text detection:
-1. Verify that Tesseract is installed correctly
+1. Ensure all dependencies are installed correctly
-2. Check that Tesseract is in your system PATH
+2. Check if your GPU is being utilized (if available)
-3. Restart the application after installation
+3. Try adjusting the text detection settings in the application's configuration menu

 ### API Quota Issues